-In this chapter, unless the context requires a different meaning, the following definitions apply.
+In this Chapter, unless the context requires a different meaning, the following definitions apply.

-- a.
-"Administrative Disposition" A document issued to a student which includes a statement of the alleged conduct, institutional rule(s) implicated, investigative findings, assessed sanction(s), and resolution options. - b.
-"Advisor" means a single individual who may accompany a Student Organization to a meeting with the Dean of Students or a hearing regarding an alleged violation of University policy.
-An Advisor may confer with and advise the Student Organization but may not advocate for the Student Organization in a meeting with the Dean of Students or in a hearing or directly address the Student Conduct Board or Hearing Officer.
+- "Administrative Disposition" means a document issued to a Student Organization which includes a statement of the alleged conduct, institutional rule(s) implicated, investigative findings, and resolution options. - 2.
+"Advisor" means a single individual who may accompany a Student Organization to a meeting with the Dean of Students or a hearing regarding an alleged violation of university policy.
+An Advisor may confer with and advise the Student Organization but may not advocate for the Student Organization in a meeting with the Dean of Students or in a hearing or directly address the Student Conduct Panel or Hearing Officer.
 If an Advisor is directly related to a conduct case or if the advisor's presence poses a conflict of interest, the Dean of Students, Hearing Officer, or Student Conduct Panel may dismiss the advisor from the meeting or hearing.
-Advisors may be dismissed from any conduct proceedings if they disrupt the process. - c.
-"Appellate Officer" means a person designated by the president to issue final decisions in a Student Organization conduct matters. - d.
-"Complainant" means a person who is reported to be the victim of prohibited conduct related to a Track C case. - e.
-"Disciplinary Decision" means a written decision determining whether or not a Student Organization is responsible for a violation of university policy.
-The disciplinary decision includes the findings of fact in support of the decision along with the assessed sanction(s) if applicable.
+Advisors may be dismissed from any conduct proceedings if they disrupt the process.
+A Sponsored Student Organization must use their Sponsored Student Organization Advisor or a university staff or faculty member from the sponsoring Academic or Administrative Unit as their disciplinary proceeding Advisor. - 3.
+"Appellate Officer" means a person designated by the President to issue final decisions in a Student Organization conduct matters. - 4.
+"Disciplinary Decision" means a written decision determining whether or not a Student Organization is responsible for a violation of university policy along with the assessed sanction(s) if applicable.
+The disciplinary decision will be communicated through an Administrative Disposition or part of a hearing process with a Hearing Officer or Student Conduct Panel. - 5.

-- f.
 "Disciplinary Record" means an administrative record maintained by the Dean of Students in connection with a Student Organization's violation or alleged violation of university policy.
-The disciplinary record may include complaints, notices, hearing records, disciplinary decisions, and other documents required under this chapter or deemed relevant by the Dean of Students. - g.
-"Hearing Officer" means a staff or faculty member appointed by the president of the University to conduct hearings of alleged violations of policy. - h.
-"HOP 3-3031 Track C cases" or "Track C cases" refers to allegations of conduct that potentially constitutes Sex Discrimination, Sexual Exploitation, Unprofessional/Inappropriate Conduct, Retaliation, False Information or False Complaint, and Interference with Grievance Process, as defined in HOP 3-3031.
-These cases are investigated by the Department of Investigations and Adjudication in University Compliance Services and referred to the Dean of Students for adjudication. - i.
+The disciplinary record may include complaints, notices, hearing records, disciplinary decisions, and other documents required under this Chapter or deemed relevant by the Dean of Students. - "Hearing Officer" means a staff or faculty member appointed by the President of the University to conduct hearings of alleged violations of policy. - 7.
 "Interim Action" means an action taken by the Dean of Students against a Student Organization while the Dean of Students is assessing an alleged violation of university policy by the Student Organization.
-Actions include but are not limited to suspension, suspension of rights or privilege or a probation from activities or operations. - j.
-"Respondent" means the organization reported to be the alleged perpetrator of conduct related to a Track C case. - k.
-"Student Conduct Board" (SCB) means a group of students appointed by the president to be eligible to serve on a Student Conduct Panel. - I. "Student Conduct Panel" (SCP) means a panel consisting of eligible students and a faculty or staff member that conducts hearings and issues decisions concerning the prohibited conduct of Student Organizations.
-The Student Conduct Panel shall not hear matters pertaining to Track C cases or alleged violent conduct.
+Actions include but are not limited to suspension, suspension of rights or privileges, or a prohibition from activities or operations. - 8.
+"Student Conduct Board" (SCB) means a group of students appointed by the President to be eligible to serve on a Student Conduct Panel. - "Student Conduct Panel" (SCP) means a panel consisting of eligible students and a faculty or staff member that conducts hearings and issues decisions concerning the prohibited conduct of Student Organizations.
+The Student Conduct Panel shall not hear matters pertaining to alleged violent conduct. - "University Investigation" means a process used to adjudicate allegations of Prohibited Conduct pursuant to Section 6-507 of this Chapter.